elyograg/blankgradle/README.md

 - Clone this to a new directory, or clone and then rename.
 - Change to the new directrory.
 - `rm -rf .git` to remove this git repo.
 You'll probably want to keep the .gitignore file.
+- `grep -rl changeme` to find content within the files that needs adjustment.
 - Change the package names and directories that contain 'changeme'.
-- `grep -rl changeme` to find files that need changing.
+A good IDE will do both at the same time.
 - If you're going to put your project in a git repo, follow normal git procedures.
 - Build your project!